 The phalanx of official approval which accompanied these books is sometimes understood by Catholic Traditionalists as an authentication of the Permanent Instruction which possesses some kind of notarial force.
 It is implied that approval would never have been given if the high officials of the Church had not fully satisfied themselves that the document was genuine.
 While this may be true, a nihil obstat and an imprimatur confirm merely that the contents of a book are not harmful to the Catholic faith and morals and that the book may be printed and distributed.
 They do not have the purpose of authenticating a document.
 As to the additional letters of approval, these are general in scope and pertain in each case to the whole book, not specifically to the few pages given to the Permanent Instruction.
 Given the nature of the times, it is not unlikely that much of what had been provided to Crétineau-Joly by Cardinal Lambruschini had been procured by torture in the dungeons of the Papal States.
 Apart from that, his book does not shine with the meticulous listing of sources consulted which one would expect today.
 Undeclared scriptorial work by police agents, by Papal bureaucrats, or by Crétineau-Joly himself, cannot be ruled out.
 What can be said with certainty, however, is that the Church of the day believed itself to be under attack in the way described in the Instruction, and wished the Faithful to be warned.

-It is evident that the authenticity of the Permanent Instruction cannot be verified to the standards of today.
-Does this then invalidate the claims made of a plot to infiltrate the Church and subvert the Papacy?
+If the authenticity of the Permanent Instruction cannot be verified to the standards of today, are the claims of a plot to infiltrate the Church and subvert the Papacy then invalid?
+In searching for an answer, it will prove useful to consider some of the accentuation employed by Pope John XXIII when he prepared Catholic minds for the coming of the Second Vatican Council.

-In a radio address in 1962, shortly before the opening of the Council, Pope John XXIII called to mind the supremacy of his Papal office.
+In a radio address in 1962, shortly before the opening of the Council, Pope John called to mind the supremacy of his Papal office.
 In doing so, he referred to the Latin Christian poet, Prudentius, rather than cite from Scripture, which he could easily have done.
-Prudentius liked to sing of Rome as the mystical centre of Christendom due to the sustaining presence of Saints Peter and Paul, not so much on account of the formal authority vested in them, but because they had been martyred there.
-Though he was speaking of Papal supremacy, the symbolism he used led away from it.
+Prudentius liked to sing of Rome as the mystical centre of Christendom due to the sustaining presence of Saints Peter and Paul, not so much on account of the authority that had been vested in them as teachers and guides, but because Rome was the place of their martyrdom.
+Though Pope John was undoubtedly asserting the supremacy in the Church of the See of Rome and the Petrine Office, the symbolism he used could not but weaken the association between supremacy and teaching authority in the minds of his listeners.
+The moral authority of the Papacy was grounded by the Pope not in the will to achieve stable and coherent doctrinal formulations which have universal validity, but in the will to offer itself in sacrifice.

 It may be that Pope John wished to disentangle the moral authority of the Papacy from an antiquated idea of supremacy.
 It may be that the historical accretions of universal power which adhered to the Papacy because of the idea of supremacy had come to seem a hindrance to the charism of unity.

-What has emerged from the Second Vatican Council is a Church to gladden the heart of Nubius.
-Whether it originated in police interrogations, the febrile imaginations of anti-semitic journalists and priests, or in the murky thoughts of Nubius, whoever he might have been, ‘The Permanent Instruction of the Alta Vendita’ anticipated to a high degree what has become of the Roman Catholic Church today.
+Whether it originated in police interrogations, the febrile imaginations of anti-semitic journalists and priests, or in the murky thoughts of Nubius, whoever he might have been, ‘The Permanent Instruction of the Alta Vendita’ anticipated to a high degree what has since become of Roman Catholicism.

 Written by Eamon Kiernan